 In the example shown above, if a user on the PSTN dials 585-774-1112, Session Manager will convert the number to 41014 before sending out the SIP INVITE to Communication Manager.
 As such, it would not be necessary to use the incoming call handling table of the receiving Communication Manager trunk group to convert the DID number to its corresponding extension.
-For an outbound call, the Communication Manager private-numbering was configured with an entry to convert 41014 to 5857741112 before sending the call on the trunk group to Session Manager (as shown in Section 5.8).
+For an outbound call, the Communication Manager private-numbering was configured with an entry to convert 41012 to 5857741112 before sending the call on the trunk group to Session Manager (as shown in Section 5.8).

-During the compliance test, the digit conversions (or number mappings) in Session Manager Adaptation were varied to route inbound calls to various destinations (including voice messaging pilot number, Communication Manager Vector Directory Numbers, etc.) for different test cases.
+During the compliance test, the digit conversions (or number mappings) in Session Manager adaptation as well as in private-numbering and public-unknown-numbering tables (see Section 5.8) were varied to route inbound calls to various destinations (including Communication Manager Vector Directory Numbers) for different test cases.